Frequently Asked Questions

 |Five children and more||25% on all children|

-All our teachers are licensed and some are Master's Degree holders while others are currently pursuing their Masters.
-Every summer we conduct in-service training where experts from the US come to train our teachers in Integral Formation.
+All our teachers are licensed, 64% of them hold a Master’s Degree or are working towards a degree.
+Every summer we conduct in-service training with local and international resource persons as speakers, including from our sister schools abroad.
 Our teachers also have opportunities to receive training abroad.

-Our teachers have formal and informal observations done by the Principal and Academic Coordinators.
-At the end of every school year the teachers are evaluated and achieve tenure only after 3 years.
+Our teachers have formal and informal observations done by the Academic Management.
+At the end of every school year, the teachers are evaluated and achieve tenure after three years.